CentreForDigitalHumanities/django-shared-core/README.md

 These Django apps implement shared code for UiL OTS Lab Django projects.

+## Currently targeting:
+- Python 3.9
+- Python 3.10
+- Django 3.x
+- Django 4.0 (experimental)

+Older versions are not supported, please use a older release if needed

 # Included libraries
 These libraries have been completely integrated into this codebase